hepcat72/RNAseP-MRP/README.md

 ### Step 1: Split on barcodes

 This step can be performed on galaxy or the command line using the barcode splitter of your choice.
 We used the barcode splitter linked in the script requirements above with 1 allowed mismatch.

+Input: Fastq files for forward and reverse reads which have not been barcode-split yet.

 Output: A fastq file for each sample.
 Each sample has sequences for all amplicons.